spacetelescope/jwst/docs/jwst/pipeline/calwebb_spec3.rst

 ^^^^^^^^^^^^^^^^^^

 :Data model: `~stdatamodels.jwst.datamodels.ImageModel`, `~stdatamodels.jwst.datamodels.IFUImageModel`,
+             `~stdatamodels.jwst.datamodels.SlitModel`, `~stdatamodels.jwst.datamodels.MultiSlitModel`,
-             `~stdatamodels.jwst.datamodels.SlitModel`, or `~stdatamodels.jwst.datamodels.MultiSlitModel`
+             or `~stdatamodels.jwst.datamodels.WFSSMultiSpecModel`
-:File suffix: _cal
+:File suffix: _cal, _x1d

 The inputs to ``calwebb_spec3`` should be in the form of an ASN file that lists the multiple exposures to be processed into combined output products.
-The individual exposures should be calibrated the ("_cal") products from :ref:`calwebb_spec2 <calwebb_spec2>` processing.
+The individual exposures should be the calibrated ("_cal" or "_x1d") products from :ref:`calwebb_spec2 <calwebb_spec2>` processing.

 The member list for each product in the ASN file can also contain exposures